Reducing Major Depressive Episodes With Online Treatment

 The World Health Organization estimates that 5% of adults experience depression worldwide.
 Depression is different from feelings of sadness for several reasons.
 While sadness tends to be short-lived, depression lasts for two weeks or more and can have serious symptoms that affect a person in numerous ways.
 In addition, depression can significantly impair a person’s day-to-day functioning.
 However, there are effective treatments available, including therapy and medication.

-Below, we’ll discuss major depressive episodes and online interventions to reduce depression symptoms and improve overall well-being.
+Below, we’ll discuss major depressive episodes, online interventions to reduce depression symptoms, and ways to manage potential side effects, all aimed at improving overall well-being.

 Getty/AnnaStills